robmarkcole/HASS-plate-recognizer/README.md

 Configuration variables:
 - **api_key**: Your api key.
 - **regions**: (Optional) A list of [regions/countries](http://docs.platerecognizer.com/?python#countries) to filter by.
 Note this may return fewer, but more specific predictions.
 - **watched_plates**: (Optional) A list of number plates to watch for, which will identify a plate even if a couple of digits are incorrect in the prediction (fuzzy matching).
-If configured adds an attribute to the entity with a boolean for each watched plate to indicate if it is detected.
+If configured this adds an attribute to the entity with a boolean for each watched plate to indicate if it is detected.
 - **save_file_folder**: (Optional) The folder to save processed images to.
 Note that folder path should be added to [whitelist_external_dirs](https://www.home-assistant.io/docs/configuration/basic/)
 - **save_timestamped_file**: (Optional, default `False`, requires `save_file_folder` to be configured) Save the processed image with the time of detection in the filename.
 - **always_save_latest_file**: (Optional, default `False`, requires `save_file_folder` to be configured) Always save the last processed image, no matter there were detections or not.